 Friends of Crystal Palace Dinosaurs have as their primary mission support for the conservation of the statues and their site within Crystal Palace Park.

-More recently, major conservation work was completed in 2003 by the Morton Partnership as part of a £3.6 million Park restoration programme headed by London Borough of Bromley, with contributions from the Heritage Lottery Fund and the Crystal Palace Partnership (SRB funding) scheme.
+Major conservation work was last completed in 2003 by the Morton Partnership as part of a £3.6 million Park restoration programme headed by London Borough of Bromley, with contributions from the Heritage Lottery Fund and the Crystal Palace Partnership (SRB funding) scheme.
 This work involved repair and restoration.
 It also produced several reconstructions.

 The conservation work in 2003 needed to be extensive and particular credit goes to geologist Professor Peter Doyle for his contributions.
 When work commenced most of the Geological Illustrations were unrecognisable.
 Six of the sculptures were missing, as was a large section of the former limestone cliff with a reconstructed lead mine that was blown up to allow for re-landscaping in the 1962 when the adjacent stadium was built.